-So far, we've reviewed 280 headphones and below are our recommendations for the best PC gaming headsets to buy in 2018.
-If you're looking for a pair of budget headphones, see our recommendations for the best gaming headsets under $50 and if you're an Xbox player, take a look at our best Xbox One headsets.
+So far, we've reviewed 271 headphones and below are our recommendations for the best PC gaming headsets to buy in 2019.
+If you're looking for a pair of budget headphones, see our recommendations for the best gaming headsets under $50, and if you're a PS4 player, take a look at our best PS4 headsets.

 The Mobius are comfortable headphones that feel solid and come with a good, detachable boom microphone that sounds detailed and clear.
 They also have multiple wired connections, so if you use them with the analog or USB cable you will have practically no latency when gaming and watching movies, which would be the most likely set up when gaming on PC.

 They're also Bluetooth 5.0 headphones that will work with your phone and can even stay connected while using them wired with your PC so that you can still receive calls while gaming.
 Unfortunately, their Bluetooth connection has a lot of latency, and even if they have a casual-friendly design they won't be the best for outdoor use.
 However, if you're looking to experience the best soundstage in gaming headsets so far, there's nothing quite like the Mobius.

 If the SteelSeries Arctis Pro GameDAC and Audeze Mobius are a bit too expensive for you, then the best gaming headset for PC we’ve reviewed in the mid-range category are the Logitech G933.
 They're a comfortable wireless headset with many programmable buttons on the ear cups for added customization options and quickly switching between sound profiles depending on the game you're playing.